Neighborhood Watch Program

 facilities, and grounds.
 Through Neighborhood Watch, our goal is to eliminate or

 reduce the effect of crime and other hazards on District campuses, thereby

 providing crime-, drug-, and hazard-free learning and working environments.

 We hope to accomplish this by encouraging community awareness and involvement

 in crime prevention and safety activities.
 The 4CD Neighborhood Watch program is

-a program of the National Sheriff's Association and the administering organization
+a division of the National Sheriffs' Association (NSA).

 The 4CD Neighborhood Watch Program is administered by the District Police

 Department and supported by the Safety Committee at each campus or facility.

 Students, faculty, staff, and visitors all play an important role in the program